DUNE/duneanaobj/README.md

 It is recommended to use alternative methods for analyzing complex data structures or to be aware of this limitation when working with `TTree::Scan`.

+One possible avenue for interrogating deeply into the hierarchy is to explore the use of 'flat' CAFs, which reorganize the `duneanaobj` structure into simple branches with names following the `duneanaobj` structure.
+The CAFMakers can produce these files if so configured.
 ## Building yourself

 If you want to make modifications to the `StandardRecord` you'll probably want to build it yourself in order to test out your changes.